-1. Accessibility: Imagine cancelling your entire day’s plans and driving for hours (if it’s a national education fair) to a destination that will already be crowded with hundreds of students.
+Imagine cancelling your entire day’s plans and driving for hours (if it’s a national education fair) to a destination that will already be crowded with hundreds of students.
 Doesn’t sound good, does it?
 Virtual education fairs, thankfully, eliminate the need to travel!
 So you can access a virtual education fair anytime, anywhere with just a couple of clicks.
-So you can be in Delhi and attend an education fair held in Australia from the comfort of your own home.
+You can be in Delhi and attend an education fair held in Australia from the convenience of your home.
 Another benefit of virtual education is that students can make an informed decision about their future studies while remaining at home with their complete family.
-Universities, on the other hand, get to represent and recruit students from all over the world in the most convenient, time and cost-effective way possible (because they don’t have to go at all!)
+Universities, on the other hand, get to represent and recruit students from all over the world in the most convenient, time and cost-effective way possible (because they don’t have to go at all!).

-5. Breakout Sessions: Students attend education fairs to find answers to their questions from reputable sources.
+Students attend education fairs to find answers to their questions from reputable sources.
 With a huge turnout at traditional education fairs, conducting small specific topic-focused sessions is always a challenge for organizers/universities.
 It is easier for university representatives to manage all queries seamlessly in the virtual or digital format of education fairs, with multiple sessions running at the same time.
-Smaller focused group sessions are held online to discuss certain topics of interest for students, where they can discuss and ask questions about issues on which they want more or deeper knowledge.
+Smaller focused group sessions are held online to discuss certain topics of interest for students.
+They can discuss and ask questions about issues on which they want more or deeper knowledge.
 These breakout sessions are beneficial for students who require more tailored interactive sessions or who find it difficult to interact with presenters in a large group setting.